AD

 Support and Protect the Gut with Kitten Probiotics

 Probiotics for diarrhea in kittens, like Daily Cat, are designed to help restore good bacteria that might not be balanced.
-The idea behind them is simple: give your kitten's gut some extra help so that he or she can fight off whatever infection they have and start feeling better.
+The idea behind gut health supplements like Daily Cat is simple: Give your kitten's gut some extra help so that he or she can fight off whatever infection they have and start feeling better.

 The easiest way to give your kitten probiotics when they aren't feeling well is by giving them a bit of yogurt on the end of a spoon or syringe.
 You can also mix it into their food if they will eat it that way.
 If you do this, make sure that you use plain yogurt with no added sugar or flavorings, since these could upset your kitten's stomach.